This post is about the left-handed ukulele and everything you need to know about it!

 Playing the Ukulele

-You will find the strumming of a right-handed ukulele a bit difficult at first, but don’t give up.
-After a while you will be able to do it quite well.
+You might struggle with the strumming of a right-handed ukulele at first, but don’t lose hope.
+With some practice, you will master it soon enough.

-Some of the left-handed people are more left-handed than the rest.
-Therefore, they want to have a ukulele for them, and their way of playing.
-There could probably be several reasons for this:
+Some of the left-handed people have a stronger preference for using their left hand than others.
+Therefore, they want to have a ukulele that suits them and their way of playing.
+There could be several reasons for this, such as:

-- They find it impossible to play a right-handed ukulele.
+• They find it too difficult or uncomfortable to play a right-handed ukulele.

 Reverse the strings

-Above all, if you are going to reverse the strings, keep in mind that almost all images, chord diagrams, and so on must be translated (mirrored) to the opposite orientation.
-Left-handed people are usually very smart, so it might not be that big of a deal.
+However, if you are going to reverse the strings, remember that you will have to translate (mirror) almost all images, chord diagrams, and so on to the opposite orientation.
+Left-handed people are usually very smart, so this might not be a big problem for you.

-Fortunately, we have the internet and there you can find left-handed Ukulele chord charts (GCEA).
-You can print it out as this is particularly relevant.
-Or you can buy a book with Left-Handed Ukulele Chords.
+Luckily, you can find left-handed Ukulele chord charts (GCEA) on the internet.
+You can print them out as they are very useful.
+Or you can buy a book with Left-Handed Ukulele Chords if you prefer.

 How to change strings on a left-handed ukulele

-For instructions on how to change the strings, see the video below, but in reverse order for left-handed players.
-So remember that.
-In addition, you can watch the video at the bottom of the article about
+To learn how to change the strings, you can watch the video below, but you have to do it in reverse order for left-handed players.
+Don’t forget that.
+Moreover, you can also check out the video at the end of the article about Ukulele Strings.

 Left Handed Songbooks